 On the other hand, if you live a quieter lifestyle and have little to no room to spare in your kitchen, using a boiling pot might not be such a bad idea.
-Again, it’s all about the user’s needs.
+Again, it’s all about what you need.

-That being said, it’s undeniable that the price tag differs greatly between a rice cooker and a boiling pot, which is why I’ve prepared the list below, including pros and cons for each option, so you can make the most informed decision and choose what works best for you.
+That being said, it’s undeniable that the price tag differs greatly between a rice cooker and a boiling pot, which is why I’ve prepared the list below, including the pros and cons of each option.
+This way, you can make the most informed decision and choose what works best for you.

 All set?
 Let’s go!

 These appliances are great for saving you time and making your life easier.
 The selling point for rice cookers is that you can get the perfect rice without doing too much.
 Just make sure you put in the right ingredients and the appropriate amount of water, and you’re good to go!

 Moreover, some of them are already preprogrammed to cook your rice depending on how you like it, which is a lifesaver when you’re not sure how to go about it.

 #2 Thermal Sensors